Myron Roderick

 Myron Willis Roderick (September 15, 1934 - December 28, 2011) was an American wrestler, college coach, and college athletics administrator.
-As a wrestler in college, he was a three-time All-American and two-time NCAA Wrestling national champion.
+As a wrestler in college, he was a three-time All-American and three-time NCAA Wrestling national champion.
 He competed at the 1956 Summer Olympics in freestyle wrestling.
 As a wrestling coach at Oklahoma State, Roderick introduced recruiting on a major scale in the sport of wrestling.
 Oklahoma State would win seven team NCAA Championships while he was head coach.
 Roderick also established the foundation of what is now USA Wrestling.

 In 1976, Roderick was inducted into the inaugural class of the National Wrestling Hall of Fame as a Distinguished Member.